himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 Okay, back to the problem.
 As I said before, my desktop wouldn't connect to my monitor.
 When I `ssh`'ed into it, everything worked as normal, and all of my VMs and containers spun up without issue, as if there was nothing wrong.
-I ran commands like `lspci | grep 'VGA'` and `neofetch`, and they even correctly detected and listed the rx560, confirming the system *knew* the card was there.
+I ran commands like `lspci | grep 'VGA'` and `neofetch`, and they still correctly detected and listed the rx560, confirming the system *knew* the card was there.
-I did some more testing and confirmed I couldn't get a signal on *any* monitor in the house, using a large assortment of cables.
+I did some more testing and confirmed that I couldn't get a signal on *any* monitor in the house, using a large assortment of cables.

 <center>
 <a href="/img/posts/rx580-upgrade/no_display.jpeg">